 - Emergency or urgently needed services that you get from an out-of-network provider.
-For more information about this, and to see what emergency or urgently needed services mean, see Section 3 in this chapter. - We or Medical Group authorize a referral to an out-of-network provider described in Section 2.3 of this chapter. - Kidney dialysis services that you get at a Medicare-certified dialysis facility when you are temporarily outside our service area. - If you visit the service area of another Kaiser Permanente region, you can receive certain care covered under this Evidence of Coverage from designated providers in that service area.
-Please call our Care Away From Home travel line at 1-951-268-3900 (TTY 711), 24 hours a day, 7 days a week (except holidays), or visit our website at kp.org/travel for more information about getting care when visiting another Kaiser Permanente Region's service area, including coverage information and facility locations.
+For more information about this, and to see what emergency or urgently needed services mean, see Section 3 in this chapter. - We authorize a referral to an out-of-network provider described in Section 2.3 of this chapter. - Kidney dialysis services that you get at a Medicare-certified dialysis facility when you are temporarily outside our service area. - If you visit the service area of another Kaiser Permanente region, you can receive certain care covered under this Evidence of Coverage from designated providers in that service area.
+Please call our Member Services at 1-888-901-4600 (TTY 711), 8 a.m. to 8 p.m., 7 days a week (except holidays), or visit our website at kp.org/wa/travel for more information about getting care when visiting another Kaiser Permanente Region's service area, including coverage information and facility locations.
 Kaiser Permanente is located in California, District of Columbia, Colorado, Georgia, Hawaii, Maryland, Oregon, Virginia, and Washington.
-Note: Our Care Away From Home travel line can also answer questions about covered emergency or urgent care services you receive out-of-network, including how to get reimbursement. - If you travel outside our service area, but inside the United States or its territories, we will provide coverage for preventive, routine, follow-up, and continuing care obtained from out-of-network providers not to exceed the annual benefit maximum (see the Medical Benefits Chart found at the front of this EOC for more information).
+Note: Member Services can also answer questions about covered emergency or urgent care services you receive out-of-network, including how to get reimbursement.

-Section 3 - How to get services when you have an emergency or urgent need for care or during a disaster
+SECTION 3 How to get services when you have an emergency or urgent need for care or during a disaster

-Section 3.1 - Getting care if you have a medical emergency
+Section 3.1 Getting care if you have a medical emergency